Martin Hockey's End to End Walk: Land's End to John O'Groats

 If you use the Cotswold Way, the choice is east or west of Birmingham.
 John Butler went east, as I did.
 I found the Heart of England Way and the Staffordshire Way quite pleasant and varied.
 Andrew McCloy goes to the west of Birmingham using the Severn Way, with an alternative route by the Heart of England Way.

-Mike Salter also goes west, through the Forest of Dean and over the Malvern Hills, using the Worcestershire Way and canal towpaths, which sounds an interesting route.
+Mike Salter also goes west, through the Forest of Dean and over the Malvern Hills, using the Worcestershire Way and canal towpaths.
+Linda Brackenbury passes through the Forest of Dean, then takes parts of the Shropshire Way through the Shropshire Hills and crosses the Cheshire Plain to reach Greater Manchester.

 If you want more dramatic scenery, you'll need to use Offa's Dyke.
 Andy Robinson leaves Offa's Dyke at Knighton with a route along Wenlock Edge, which seems better than the more northerly routes across the Cheshire Plain suggested as alternatives by Andrew McCloy.